 People that start out that way usually have a really easy time adjusting to the lenses.
 The reason is the really wide width of the reading zones.
 When you start out with progressives and you have an Add power of +1,25D it is easier to find the reading zone and you will have a small amount of distortions in the right and left the lower half of your lenses.

 What could occur are the following signs like straight lines appear with a minimal bent.
-And as you stand up and you are looking down on to the bottom through the lower part of the lenses you would notice the slight blurriness.
+And as you stand up and you are looking down on the bottom through the lower part of the lenses you would notice the slight blurriness.
 As you move your chin down you would see the bottom clear again because you would change the zone you are looking through from near vision to distance vision.

 You would have a similar experience if you would buy a high-end pair of Hoya progressive lenses.
-Maybe the part with the straight lines appear slightly bent could be minimized but it could appear depending on your case anyways.
+Maybe the part with the straight lines that appear slightly bent could be minimized but it could appear depending on your case anyway.
 If your prescription is higher you could experience more restrictive clear fields of view when performing eye movements.
 The reason is with a power of even just +3,50D in the distance you notice blur earlier in the periphery.
 The same would be true for single vision lenses but it is more dominant in progressives.

 With a needed lens power of +3,50D in the distance, I would still recommend the balanasis.
 But if you had a bigger or smaller pupilar distance (PD) you can recognize the blurriness a lot earlier compared to someone with an average pupilar distance.
 The reason is people with a smaller pupilar distance look through different spots and from a slightly different angle compared to someone with a very wide pupilar distance. the result is the wearer of progressives with an average PD looks right through the middle of the reading zones.